h-shekhar/h-shekhar.github.io/_posts/2018-04-26-is-start-up-right-for-you.md

 - Lost work.
 Projects getting canceled before or after launch is just part of the tech industry.
 It’ll happen at big companies, too, but it’s especially common for start-ups.
 A start-up might need to make a rapid change in direction and cut everything you poured your time and effort into.

 Some people love start-ups.
 The speed.
 The innovation.
 The risk.
 The learning as you go.
 The impact.
 For as much as start-ups are glorified though, it’s also reasonable to decide that they’re not for you, or to at least have mixed feelings.
 When you are joining a start-up, you’re rolling the dice.
 Things tend to get messy.
 It’s going to be a bumpy ride.
 People joining start-ups should be mentally prepared for this constant change.

+_In case if you found something useful to add to this article or you found a bug in the code or would like to improve some points mentioned, feel free to write it down in the comments.
+Hope you found something useful here._
+{: .box-warning}